 As a sideline, Sammy also ran a firewood business.
 He would select large old trees and somehow convince the owners that they were over mature and posed a danger to a road, a powerline, or whatever.
+I particularly remember three giant elms on Meadow Lane being subjected to the treatment.
 The trees would be felled using axes and a two handled crosscut saw and then logged in the same way.
 We sometimes tagged along to help with the felling.
 Sammy also owned a curious 1920s vintage tradesmen’s van which he used to deliver loads of firewood to buyers – rather like butcher Jones’s van in Dad’s Army.

 In a paddock just above the Hemingford railway bridge he revealed the contents of the sack which turned out to be half a dozen sticks of dynamite which were beginning to sweat and had become unstable.
 In the centre of the paddock he piled them into a pyramid, inserted a detonator and fuse, ignited the latter and we calmly walked back to the dinghies.
 This caused quite a spectacular explosion, leaving a small crater.
 When we returned to the paddock, we found a gentleman, a Mr Evans, a former RAF officer, who owned a fishing tackle store in Bridge Street, St Ives, examining the crater from which wisp of smoke or steam were emerging.
 He had been fishing nearby.
 “Cordite” says he.
 “Not so”, said Sammy, “cordite is a propellant, this was caused by an explosive”.